-All submissions involving patients, facilities, services, health records, or resources of a clinical provider (e.g., Banner Health University Medical Center and Dignity Health) must be submitted via the online Research Intake Form (RIF) prior to submission to the University of Arizona Institutional Review Board (IRB).
+All UAHS submissions involving patients, facilities, services, health records, and/or resources of a clinical provider (e.g., Banner Health) must be submitted to our office here prior to submission to the University of Arizona Institutional Review Board (IRB).
 For new studies, the RIA initiates multiple processes including Banner feasibility review, coverage analysis development, budget & contract negotiations, financial review of ICF, and entering the study into the OnCore clinical trial management system (CTMS), as applicable.

 For information regarding additional approvals that may be required prior to IRB submission, please review the links below: